 Recommended by Carolyn from Holidays to Europe

 A visit to Disneyland is one of the top things to do in Paris with kids.
-Officially called Disneyland Resort Paris, this theme park may be on a smaller scale to its US namesakes but it is still a fun day out for the whole family.
+Officially called Disneyland Resort Paris, this theme park may be on a smaller scale than its US namesake, but it is still a fun day out for the whole family.
 The park consists of two separate theme parks – Disneyland and Walt Disney Studios – and features plenty of attractions and rides that kids of all ages will enjoy.
-Popular Disney characters Mickey, Minnie, Donald and Daisy wander through the park, and attractions like Pirates of the Caribbean, Big Thunder Mountain and It’s a Small World, that are synonymous with Disneyland in California, can all be found at Disneyland Paris, too.
+Popular Disney characters Mickey, Minnie, Donald and Daisy wander through the park, and attractions like Pirates of the Caribbean, Big Thunder Mountain, and It’s a Small World, which are synonymous with Disneyland in California, can all be found at Disneyland Paris, too.

 The park is extremely popular during the summer months (July to September) as well as on weekends and during school holidays, so it is wise to buy your Disneyland Paris tickets in advance.
 Fastpass tickets, which allow you to reserve your place on a particular ride at a specified time, are available.
 This means you can enjoy another ride or attraction and return to your reserved ride at the scheduled time.
 No more long waits in queues!